kkots/ggxrd_hitbox_overlay_2211/README.md

 ; In the UI, this mode can also be toggled using 'UI - Hitboxes - Next Frame' button. allowNextFrameKeyCombo =

-; A number.
+; A floating point number.
+Default value is 30.0 (half the normal game's FPS, which is 60).
 ; This works in conjunction with "slowmoGameToggle".
-Only round numbers greater than 1 allowed.
+Only numbers greater than or equal to 1 and lower than or equal to 999 allowed.
-; Specifies by how many times to slow the game down slowmoTimes = 3
+; Specifies the FPS that the game will run in when Slow-mo mode is active.
+; Slow-mo mode only works in Training Mode. slowmoFps = 30.0

 ; A keyboard shortcut to enable/disable the mod without having to load/unload it disableModToggle = F6